-Although Cox’s availability is scattered in pockets throughout the US, they still offer service to 18 states.
-If you’re in the military, you’ll see Cox internet a lot, beacuse Cox serves areas around major military bases like Norfolk Naval Base and Marine Corps Recruiting Depot (MCRD) in San Diego.
+Although Cox’s availability is scattered in pockets throughout the United States, they still offer service to 18 states.
+If you’re in the military, you’ll see Cox internet a lot: Cox serves areas around major military bases like Norfolk Naval Base and Marine Corps Recruiting Depot (MCRD) in San Diego.

 Frontier offers DSL internet service in 26 states and serves 10 million more people than Cox.
-Unfortunately, their faster, more reliable service, Frontier Fios, is only available in four states.
+Unfortunately, their faster, more reliable service, Frontier FiberOptic, is only available in four states.

 I have Frontier now, but I’m also a former Cox customer: I had Cox when I was stationed in Virginia.
 Cox is one of the only internet providers with which I’ve never experienced an outage or buffering problems.
 Cox customers are more satisfied than Frontier’s, and, if they’re like me, internet performance plays a large part in that satisfaction.
 While Cox’s internet speed was able to handle having more guests in my apartment than the fire marshall would have liked, the internet price got to me.

 Fiber internet used to be the most expensive kind of internet, but Frontier’s fiber prices prove that’s a thing of the past.
 Cox's high-end plans aren't always as cheap.
 However, when you compare the low end of each provider's offerings, you'll find a few Cox internet deals that edge out Frontier's offerings.